cgfrost/moolater/README.md

 # Future Features

-After releasing version 1.0.0 with a decent set of initial features I plan on adding the following.
+Once version 1.0.0 is approved I plan on adding the following.

 * Remorse option to remove the previously added task.
 * The ability to create new lists straight from the Moo Later UI.